Our Auction Catalogues

 Important Early American Glass & Lighting

-(May 22, 2010 auction catalogue featuring the Mackle and Eller collections)
+(Our 05/22/2010 auction catalogue featuring the Mackle and Eller collections.
+Includes list of realized prices.)

 Included: Lots 001-217 (Mackle Collection) and Lots 218-620 (Property of Various Owners, including Eller Collection)